-Obstacles
+Obstacles:

 Twelve to 14 obstacles, including one double and one treble or two or three doubles.
 As per the table in 14.3.4, with the spread in proportion to the height.

 A maximum of two spread obstacles with a width of one metre or less may be used.
 At least two vertical obstacles must be maximum in height.

-Sloping walls do not count as compulsory vertical obstacles
+Sloping walls do not count as compulsory vertical obstacles.

-Water jump (compulsory in the first round): 3.3 metres (not including the take-off element giving total of 3.8 m maximum).
+Water jump if used, 3.3 metres (not including the take-off element giving total of 3.8 m maximum).